Attorney David I. Fuchs

 Dec.
 26, 2016

-If you have been injured due to another person’s acts or omissions, then – under Florida law – you are entitled to recover damages to compensate you for your various injuries.
+Whether it was a car accident in Boca Raton, or a truck accident in Fort Lauderdale, if you have been injured due to another person’s acts or omissions, then – under Florida law – you are entitled to recover damages to compensate you for your various injuries.
 This may include damages for mental anguish, if the circumstances of your case indicate that you have in fact suffered mental anguish.

 With respect to Florida personal injury, mental anguish is primarily known as emotional distress.
 Emotional distress is often problematic to pin down, as it is generally associated with the anxiety and psychological trauma that may result from an accident-caused injury.